Portswood: Education

 Portswood Ward includes the main Highfield Campus of the University of Southampton.
 The University's first presence in Highfield was in 1914, although the outbreak of the First World War meant the site became a military hospital and was not used for lectures until 1920.

 The ward has three state-run primary schools; Portswood Primary School on Somerset Road, Highfield School on Hawthorn Road, and St Denys School on Dundee Road.
 There is also a small independent primary school, St Winifred's School, on Winn Road.

 The nearest secondary schools are Cantell School in Bassett Green, and Bitterne Park School.

 Public services

 Portswood Library opened on 25 October 1915 despite a failed application for Carnegie funding in 1914 and the subsequent outbreak of the First World War.
 Built immediately to the north of the old Palladium Cinema on Portswood Road, the building was designed by J A Crowther, the Borough Surveyor, on land acquired by Portswood councillor Sidney Kimber following the break-up of the Portswood House estate.

 Portswood Police Station on St Denys Road, run by the Hampshire Constabulary, serves the local policing areas Banister Park & Bevois, Bassett, Highfield, St. Denys and Swaythling.

-Portswood is served by the Hampshire Fire and Rescue Service and by the fire station in St Mary's.
+Portswood is served by the Hampshire and Isle of Wight Fire and Rescue Service and by the fire station in St Mary's.